The school has a proud tradition of annual productions and is committed to staging a full scale, large chorus musical in August each year.

 In 2015, the College's Production of Oliver! was recognised by the Music Theatre Guild of Victoria as the Production of the Year in the Junior Division.

-Show Business, Pirates of Penzance, And the Big Men Fly, The Wizard of Oz, My Fair Lady, Oliver, Kiss Me Kate, Brigadoon, Half a Sixpence, Annie Get Your Gun, Lola Montez, Guys and Dolls, The Music Man, Showboat, The Pajama Game, Calamity Jane, Crazy for You, Anything Goes, Sweet Charity, Hairspray and The Producers.
+Show Business, Pirates of Penzance, And the Big Men Fly, The Wizard of Oz, My Fair Lady, Oliver, Kiss Me Kate, Brigadoon, Half a Sixpence, Annie Get Your Gun, Lola Montez, Guys and Dolls, The Music Man, Showboat, The Pajama Game, Calamity Jane, Crazy for You, Anything Goes, Sweet Charity, Hairspray, The Producers and Chicago.